 And second, third and fourth.
 Just a nibble of a local sweet and you’ll be hooked.
 There’s Mandolato (nougat and roasted almonds), pasteli (sesame-and-honey bars) and semolina-based fitoura.
 Or if you’re the savoury type, how about taking a bit of Zakynthos home with you?
 You’ll discover aromatic honey (from bees feeding on local mountain herbs) and peppery olive oil.
 Or perhaps cheeses (smooth myzithra or spicy graviera), fruit (sweet melons and zingy wild strawberries) and any number of specialities are available from local producers.

-A passions for wine-making
+A passion for wine-making

 There are over 19,000 acres dedicated to growing vines on Zakynthos and dozens of different grape varieties.
 A few have become closely associated with the island – like the red Avgoustiatis, grown since the 14th century, and yellow-gold Robola.
 You won’t need much encouragement to learn about them, and even less to drink them.
 So make sure you plan a trip to a local winery, where you can meet the winemakers and learn all about the passions that drive them.